MoonPoet/xaprb-src/content/blog/2007/03/30/comparison-of-table-sync-algorithms.md

 ### Conclusions

 These results are encouraging.
-They tell me that I've designed a good algorithm for fixing slaves that drift, and they reinforced my belief that the two algorithms are highly effective for different scenarios.
+They tell me that I've designed a good algorithm for fixing replicas that drift, and they reinforced my belief that the two algorithms are highly effective for different scenarios.